Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei: Results

 In Fig. \ref{fig:bowshock}, we show that the interaction of a $100\,M_\odot$ black hole with the accretion disk differs from the star-disk case in two fundamental ways.
 First, the black hole has a negligible physical cross-section and therefore does not obstruct the downstream flow, allowing the wake region to retain a density comparable to or higher than the unperturbed disk.
 Second, a $100\,M_\odot$ black hole possesses a much larger Hill radius ($ \sim 10\,R_\odot $) than a solar-mass star, enabling it to gravitationally capture and perturb a much greater volume of disk gas.
 Together, these effects produce significantly larger and far more symmetric ejecta masses on both sides.

-This improved symmetry is clearly visible in the low-inclination run $ bh\_i18\_sigma1e6 $ (Fig. \ref{fig:analysis} (b)): the bulk of the ejecta moves at roughly the impact velocity, while the outer layers reach $ \sim2.4\,v_\mathrm{rel} $ forward and $ \sim1.7\,v_\mathrm{rel} $ backward, a far milder velocity contrast than in the stellar run $ st\_i18\_sigma1e6 $ (Fig. \ref{fig:analysis} (a)), where the forward ejecta expands nearly twice as fast as the backward component.
-Moreover, the fast-moving outer envelope accounts for only $ \sim10\% $ of the total ejecta mass, so the bulk of the two-sided outflow is only mildly asymmetric, a feature that naturally reproduces the strong-weak flare alternation observed in many QPEs.
+This improved symmetry is clearly visible in the low-inclination run $ bh\_i18\_sigma1e6 $ (Fig. \ref{fig:sim123} (b)): the bulk of the ejecta on both sides moves at velocities comparable to the relative velocity ($ v_\mathrm{rel} \approx 0.025\,c $), producing nearly symmetric outflows.
+A mild asymmetry arises only from a fast-expanding outer envelope that reaches up to $ \sim2.4\,v_\mathrm{rel} $ forward and $ \sim1.7\,v_\mathrm{rel} $ backward.
+However, this component comprises only $ \sim10\% $ of the total ejecta mass, so the bulk of the two-sided ejecta remains nearly symmetric.
+This stands in sharp contrast to the stellar run $ st\_i18\_sigma1e6 $ (Fig. \ref{fig:sim123} (a)), where the forward ejecta expands nearly twice as fast as the backward component.

-The angle of inclination plays an equally decisive role.
-At low inclination ($ i=\pi/10 $), the relative velocity drops to $ \sim0.025c $ and the Bondi radius increases to $ \sim2.02\,R_\odot $ ($ \approx0.18\,R_\mathrm{H} $).
-This allows shocked gas to remain longer within the Hill sphere, gaining additional gravitational potential energy before converging on the impact point and thereby substantially boosting the energy budget.
-In contrast, at high inclination ($ i=\pi/2 $), the relative velocity rises to $ \sim0.113c $ and the Bondi radius shrinks to only $ \sim0.66\,R_\odot $ ($ \approx0.06\,R_\mathrm{H} $), resulting in a much smaller shocked-gas reservoir and ejecta energy that is insufficient to power bright QPEs such as GSN 069.
-Runs with lower disk surface densities ($ bh\_i18\_sigma1e5 $ and $ bh\_i18\_sigma1e4 $; also see Fig. \ref{fig:sim45}) further show that the energy budget can be tuned by inclination: lowering the surface density reduces the energy, but this can be compensated by adopting an even smaller inclination angle.

-In all simulations, the measured ejecta mass exceeds the analytic predictions based only on the Bondi radius (see Section \ref{sec:model}).
-At low inclination, we infer an effective interaction radius of $ \sim2 $--$3\,R_{\rm B}$ ($ \approx 0.18 $--$0.27\,R_{\rm H}$), while at high inclination ($ i=\pi/2 $) the effective radius becomes dramatically larger ($ \sim20\,R_{\rm B} \approx 0.06\,R_{\rm H} $), confirming that the true scale of the interaction is not determined solely by the Bondi radius; the Hill radius plays a crucial and often dominant role.
-This strong inclination dependence resolves a long-standing objection: earlier analytic studies \citep{linial2023ApJ} argued that stellar-mass black holes cannot supply enough energy because of their small Bondi radii, requiring IMBHs of $ \sim10^4\,M_\odot $.
-Our simulations show that modest changes in inclination strongly modulate both the relative velocity and the effective interaction radius, making the stellar-mass black-hole scenario fully viable.
-Moreover, the slower collision speed at low inclination delays the transition from optically thick to optically thin conditions, prolonging the radiative timescale and helping to explain the longer-duration QPEs.
+The ejecta velocity behavior in the sBH-disk case arises from a fundamentally different mechanism than in the star-disk case.
+In star-disk collisions, the ejecta is primarily driven by \textit{shock compression} as the star plows through the disk; therefore, the bulk ejecta velocity naturally tracks the relative velocity $ v_{\rm rel} $.
+In contrast, in sBH-disk collisions the ejecta is driven mainly by \textit{gravitational pull} exerted by the black hole on the surrounding disk gas within its effective interaction region (jointly set by the Bondi and Hill radii).